High on Hampi

 Pampa Sarovar

-Bhagavata Purana mentions five sacred lakes – Mansarovar, Bindu Sarovar, Narayan Sarovar, Pampa Sarovar and Pushkar Sarovar.
-The Pampa Sarovar is a sight to behold!
+The Bhagavata Purana names five sacred lakes — Mansarovar, Bindu Sarovar, Narayan Sarovar, Pampa Sarovar, and Pushkar Sarovar.
+This is one of the five.

 Sanapur lake